Rai Vd'A

-Rai Vd'A (an acronym for Rai Vallée d'Aoste or Rai Valle d'Aosta) or is the regional branch of Italy’s public broadcaster RAI in the Aosta Valley (French: Siège régional RAI pour la Vallée d'Aoste).
+Rai Vd'A (an acronym for Rai Vallée d'Aoste or Rai Valle d'Aosta) is the regional branch of Italy's public broadcaster RAI in the Aosta Valley (French: Siège régional RAI pour la Vallée d'Aoste).
 It is responsible for producing and broadcasting radio and television programmes in both Italian and French within the region of the Aosta Valley.
 Some programming is also offered in Valdôtain patois.